 As an example of an initiative with potentially far-reaching implications for worldwide research, the European Union recently announced a goal of having all scientific papers freely accessible by 2020.
 While this new resolution is not law, it is still likely to shape policy in member nations, leading them to follow the example set by the Dutch government.

 The announcement is made even stronger when considered in conjunction with the powerful investment to be made as part of Horizon 2020, the EU’s new plan to provide almost €80 billion toward research and innovation through the year 2020.
 This new, simplified flow of research funding for European scientists seeks to boost research output, while at the same time requiring that research it supports be made open access.

 Interested in funding from Horizon 2020?

 If you are an researcher in the EU, and you are interested in applying for funding from the Horizon 2020 program, here are helpful links with more information.

 How do initiatives like Horizon 2020 affect research authors?

 Horizon 2020 may drastically change how research is published in Europe.
 But what does this mean for researchers over the next few years?

-Open access is moving forward, often in small increment steps; new initiatives like Horizon 2020 and complete free access in the EU have the potential to turn these steps into a leap.
-Have questions or thoughts about open access journals?
-Just let us know.
-Or if you are interested in learning more about open access, you can browse our other OA resources.
+Open access is moving forward in small incremental steps.
+New initiatives like Horizon 2020 and complete free access in the EU have the potential to turn these steps into a leap.